htmlgxn/ytdl-nfo/README.md

 #'cookiefile': '../../cookies.txt',
 ```

 Another optional setting is to set a rate limit if YouTube is giving you a really hard time.
-Uncomment / edit this line (default is 1 MB / sec):
+Uncomment / edit this line in the src/ytdl_nfo/ytdl_nfo.py file (default is 1 MB / sec):
 ```bash
 #'ratelimit': 1000000,
 ```